 The Neighborhood Council Election Procedures must be drafted by members of the Neighborhood Council with assistance provided by DONE.
 The Interim Board or the existing Elected Board of the Neighborhood Council shall designate, consistent with the Neighborhood Council By-laws, an Elections Procedures Committee, or equivalent, to draft and/or revise the election procedures.
-The designation of the Elections Procedures Committee, or equivalent, shall be made in accordance with the Neighborhood Council bylaws or at a duly noticed public meeting.
+The designation of the Elections Procedures Committee, or equivalent, shall be made in accordance with the Neighborhood Council bylaws or at a noticed public meeting.

 The Neighborhood Council must submit draft election procedures to DONE for review and written approval no later than 130 days prior to the projected Election Day.
-The draft election procedures must include a designation of a Third Party Election Administrator that will be responsible for conducting the election.
+Prior to the finalization of the draft Election Procedures, the must include a designation of a Third Party Election Administrator that will be responsible for conducting the election must be designated.
 DONE shall provide the draft election procedures to the designated Third Party Election Administrator for review and comment as part of the DONE review and approval process.